 The main results of this paper provide considerable information about the asymptotic (in $|\cP |$) behavior of the critical points (defined below) of $d_{\cP}$ when $\cP$ is random.
 While the critical points are, by themselves, intrinsically interesting, knowledge of their behavior also has immediate implications (via Morse theory) to the study of the topology of \cech complexes built over random point sets.

+Throughout, we shall concentrate on the situation in which the points in $\cP$ are those of a non-homogeneous Possion process with intensity $\lambda_n=nf$, where $f$ is a probability density on $\R^d$.
+The mean number of points is therefore $\mean{\abs{\cP}}=n$.
+Virtually identical results hold when $\cP$ is made up of $n$ independent samples from $f$, and proofs in this situation can be found in the PhD thesis \cite{bobrowski2012thesis}.

-To be a little more specific, our random sets will either be made up of $n=\abs{\cP}$ independent samples from a common probability density $f$ on $\R^d$, or from a non-homogeneous Poisson process with intensity $\lambda_n=nf$.
-Furthermore, most of what we shall have to say will concentrate on the distance function in neighborhoods of radius $r_n$ around $\cP$, when $n\to\infty$ and $r_n\to 0$.
-Denoting the number of critical points with index $k$ appearing within distance $r_n$ from $\cP$ by $\Nk$ in the random sampling case, and by $\Nkt$ in the Poisson case, our main results give expressions for the normalized, asymptotic, means and variances of these variables, along with various distributional limit results.
+Most of what we shall have to say will concentrate on the distance function in neighborhoods of radius $r_n$ around $\cP$, when $n\to\infty$ and $r_n\to 0$.
+Our main results give expressions for the normalized, asymptotic, means and variances of $\Nk$ - the number of critical points with index $k$ appearing within distance $r_n$ from $\cP$, along with various distributional limit results.
 The limit distributions are of different kinds, and, depending on delicate relationships between $d$, $k$, $r_n$ and $n$, provide limits that may be Gaussian, Poisson, or deterministic, while also exhibiting a range of critical phenomena.
+Note that there are various notions of convergence used in probability theory, and so in Appendix \ref{sec:lim_dist} we provide definitions of the notions that we need.
 Our main results on critical points are described in detail in Section \ref{sec:results}.
 However, before stating the results, we first need to describe precisely how to define the critical points, along with their indices, for the distance function.
 The difficulty lies in the fact that the distance function is not everywhere differentiable.
 We shall do this in the following section.